1. Have a clearly defined goal.

 You’ll hate me at the time but will thank me later.

-This should include low intensity hopping drills, leg swings, isometric bridging exercises, activation drills, etc.
+This should include stuff like jumping jacks, leg swings, hurdle drills, mobility work, isometric bridging exercises, activation drills, etc.

 10. Do hurdle mobility drills.